-Access Tableau Content in Microsoft Teams
+Access Tableau Content in Microsoft 365

-The Tableau app for Microsoft Teams lets you interact with views (visualizations) and metrics and share them in messages, channels, and meetings.
-For the Tableau app to be available in Microsoft Teams, you or an admin must first install it.
-For information about installing and setting up the Tableau app, see Set Up the Tableau App for Microsoft Teams.
+For the Tableau app to be available in Microsoft 365, your admin must deploy it and connect it to your Tableau site.
+For information about installing the Tableau app as an admin, see Set Up the Tableau App for Microsoft 365.

-The app has three tabs: Tableau, Pulse, and Configuration.
+The Teams app has three tabs: Tableau, Pulse, and Configuration.
 The Tableau tab shows the views that you’ve added as favorites.
 The Pulse tab shows the metrics that you follow and a summary of insights about those metrics.
 Be aware that the Pulse tab appears only for Tableau Cloud sites.
 The Configuration tab lets you set the site that Microsoft Teams checks when you search for content and, if you’re a Tableau admin, add and remove site configs.

 If you don’t have any favorite views or followed metrics, you won’t see any content in the app.
 Sign in to your Tableau site directly to add views as favorites and to follow metrics.
 For more information, see Mark Favorites and Follow Metrics.
-Though it is possible to add other types of content as favorites, none of your favorite content besides views appears in the Tableau app.
+Though it's possible to add other types of content as favorites, none of your favorite content besides views appears in the Tableau app.
 If you want to see all of the views in a workbook, add each individual view to your favorites.

-Explore content
+Explore content in Teams

 On the Tableau or Pulse tab, click on the card for a view or metric to open the full interactive version.
 The interactive view or metric allows you to see more details about the data and filter the data based on different dimensions or time ranges.